Release

 The One to Make You Whole

-The third single in the Retrograde Single Series spotlights songs with a more fluid sense of harmony.
+Originally released in 2015, this third release in the Retrograde Single Series spotlights songs with a more fluid sense of harmony.

 During college, Greg was a big Anne Rice fan, and “I’m the Shadow” took more than a few cues from The Witching Hour.
 At the time, Greg couldn’t quite capture what he wanted to do melodically and shelved the song.
 He gave it another stab 20 years later to come up with the recording on this release.